Multiply Your Motivation Tenfold

-It's Saturday, and you're sitting on the couch binge-watching a show.
-You know you should work out—you like exercising, and it makes you feel good—but sometimes it's just so hard to get up and go.
-What's going on?
+It’s Saturday, and you’re sitting on the couch binge-watching a show.
+You know you should work out — you like exercising, and it makes you feel good — but sometimes it’s just so hard to get up and go.
+What gives?

-"People say, 'I lost my motivation', but that's inaccurate", says Lisa Lewis, EdD, a licensed psychologist in Boston who specialises in performance psychology.
-"Motivation is an inherent quality inside of us, not something you either have or you don't.
-There are just many sources of motivation, and their supplies naturally ebb and flow".
-In other words, when you're feeling lazy, it might just be that what normally drives you is running on empty.
+“People say, ‘I lost my motivation,’ but that’s inaccurate,” says Lisa Lewis, EdD, a licensed psychologist in Boston who specializes in performance psychology.
+“Motivation is an inherent quality inside of us, not something you either have or you don’t.
+There are just many sources of motivation, and their supplies naturally ebb and flow.”
+In other words, when you’re feeling lazy, it might just be that what normally drives you is running on empty.
 But switch gears by tapping into another, more plentiful source and you can get revved up for any objective in no time.

 Motivation sources run on a spectrum.
-On one end, you have the external kind, such as money (perhaps you want to design a home gym) or pressure from someone else (for example, a professor who wants you to do better).
-On the other, there are the deep internal, identity-driven prompts that underpin your goals, often called your "why".
+On one end, you have the external kind, such as money (perhaps you want to design a home gym) or pressure from someone else (say, a professor who wants you to do better).
+On the other, there are the deep internal, identity-driven prompts that underpin your goals, often called your “why.”
 Your why might include a desire to be an engaged, upbeat friend or family member, or a passion for helping others.

-While experts agree that your why is your most profound, timeless driver towards your goals, the reality is that sometimes it will feel too distant or intangible, or it just won't resonate with you, says Lewis.
-On those days, you should have a bunch of backups at your disposal.
+While experts agree that your why is your most profound, timeless driver toward your goals, the reality is that sometimes it will feel too distant or intangible, or it just won’t resonate with you, says Lewis.
+On those days, you want to have a bunch of backups at your disposal.

 The following motivations, says Lewis, flow from external and superficial to internal and deep.
-See which one stirs you today, put it into action and stash the rest for the future.
-Ideally, you'll pull from the bottom of the well most of the time and skim from the top half only when you really need to.
+See which one stirs you today, put it into action, and stash the rest for the future.
+Ideally, you’ll pull from the bottom of the well most of the time and skim from the top half only when you’re in a real pinch.